Instagram is listening! And Facebook and WhatsApp are too

 - 26 January - the Girls Get Equal Group and product and policy teams from Instagram, Facebook and WhatsApp explore the wish list and other changes that could improve girls’ safety.
 Insights are documented and distributed to key stakeholders across Facebook platforms.

-- On Tuesday 27 April Instagram, Facebook and WhatsApp share their learnings and details of the safety commitments they are making for girls.
+- In late April Instagram, Facebook and WhatsApp share their learnings and details of the safety commitments they are making for girls.
+Watch this space...

 Inspiring global girl and young women activists and allies